benchaney53/VestasTensionDataTool/README.md

 - **numpy** - Numerical computations
 - **openpyxl** - Excel file reading and writing

 All dependencies are automatically installed when you first run the application using the VBS launcher.
+The application now uses `uv` for faster dependency installation (10-100x faster than pip).

 ## Sample Output